Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/bluetooth.md

 Before you can use the Bluetooth GATT functionalities, you must successfully connect to the BLE target.

-Find the target device and connect to it with the `GattConnect()` method of the [Tizen.Network.Bluetooth.BluetoothLeDevice](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Network.Bluetooth.BluetoothLeDevice.html) class:
+Find the target device and connect to it with the `CreateClient()` and `ConnectAsync()` methods of the [Tizen.Network.Bluetooth.BluetoothGattClient](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Network.Bluetooth.BluetoothGattClient.html) class:

 ```
 public static BluetoothLeDevice leDevice = null;